 It’s all about who you send

 The truth is most exhibits suck and companies waste money by [exhibiting].
 Why?
 Simple: people are far too dependent on marketing materials, backdrops and product displays, and they forget about the primary purpose of being at a trade show.
 It’s all about building, developing and nourishing relationships.
 The days of “if you build it, they will come” are long gone.
-To make tradeshows worth the investment, send your top person(s) that knows about your goods/services, but more importantly, knows how to engage customers and build relationships.
+To make tradeshows worth the investment, send your top people who know about your goods/services, but more importantly, know how to engage customers and build relationships.
 These people never sit down and always attract people to the booth by their first name and eye contact.
 I attend, work and hustle at more than 15 tradeshows each year and help grow my business 30 percent annually.

 Leave your booth at home